-A special Alpine problem concerning waste collection may occur at border regions: for some municipalities the neighbour country is closer or easier accessible than the home country and a cross-border solution for waste collection and treatment would be easier.
+A specific Alpine problem concerning waste collection may occur at border regions.
+For some municipalities the neighbouring country is closer or more easily accessible than the home country, and a cross-border solution for waste collection and treatment would be easier and more economical.